BloomTech-Labs/labs-team-home/frontend/src/Content/ActivityTimeline/README.md

 ### 3. GQL Resolvers

-This is where it gets tricky.
 In the resolvers for every action on every other database resolver which is a mutation, a new mutation call must be added with the correct corresponding information to call `addEvent( { event object } )`

 At first count this means adding **28** function calls of `addEvent()` in the pre-existing resolver structure: